oadpoaw/oadpoaw/README.md

 - Automactic Integration/Deployments with Github Workflows/Actions
 - Pentest Tools such as Nmap Port Scanning, Aircrack-ng, Wire-shark
 - Databases such as SQLite, MongoDB, MySQL, MariaDB and PostgreSQL
-- Linux Server Setup - Ubuntu, Arch and CentOS Distributions
+- Linux Server Setup - Ubuntu, Arch and CentOS Distributions - Nginx, Certbot, Docker
 - Package Managers such as NPM, Yarn, chocolatey, vcpkg, apt, apt-get and Nu-Get

 ## Web Development Technologies I use